Phoenix Property Crime Attorneys

 Theft is one of the most common types of property crime.
 Some examples include stealing something from inside a private or nonresidential premises, whether on the property (such as a yard) or inside a structure on the property.
 Chapter 18 of the Arizona Revised Statutes details the various types of theft offenses.

 Criminal damage (more commonly referred to as “vandalism”) is outlined in ARS 13-1602.
 Criminal damage is the criminal offense of knowingly and intentionally defacing or damaging someone else’s property.
 This might include things like graffiti, egging someone’s home, or tampering with someone’s property - such as a car to impair it from functioning.

 The legal team at MayesTelles PLLC is experienced in the successful representation of clients who have been wrongfully charged with property crimes.
-If you have been arrested or charged with a crime of any kind and need skilled criminal defense in Arizona, call one of our two convenient offices in Downtown Phoenix and Prescott, AZ.
+If you have been arrested or charged with a crime of any kind in Arizona, don't wait to get in touch with our firm.
+We are available 24/7 and offer free consultations.

-Our firm offers free initial consultations and flexible payment options, so you have nothing to lose by contacting us today for a free case evaluation.
+Our firm offers free initial consultations and flexible payment options, so you have nothing to lose by calling (602) 428-7104 for a free case evaluation.